'Alexis will come back & prove you wrong!' - Solskjaer hints Sanchez still has big role to play for Man Utd | Goal.com

 However, Solskjaer insists that "good deals" are "difficult" to find in the winter market, with most clubs reluctant to part with their most important players.

+“I haven’t got any updates for you on transfers.
+I haven’t got anything to say now," he said.

-"We’ve got players here that we’re working hard to get back as well and if there is something out there then the club is pursuing that and it’s difficult.
+“We’ve got players here that we’re working hard to get back.
+If there is something out there, then the club are pursuing that and looking at it.

-"Henrik [Larsson] was good, Nemanja [Vidic] and Patrice [Evra], I’m talking about it’s hard, very hard, the clubs don’t wanna lose their best players."
+“Henrikh [Mkhitaryan] and Nemanja [Matic] and Patrice [Evra], they were good ones.
+It’s hard, it’s very hard because the clubs don’t want to lose their best players.”

+Solskjaer was speaking ahead of his side's trip to Etihad Stadium to face Manchester City in the Carabao Cup semi-finals.

+United lost the first leg 3-1 at Old Trafford, and will need to produce a repeat of their performance in a 2-1 away win against their local rivals in December to have any chance of progressing to the final.